khamidou/khamidou.github.io/_drafts/bareers_to_entry.markdown

 **Key takeaway: Don't leave your job to become a fulltime indie developer.**

-[^pcmarket]: More recently, the same thing happened to the app store.
+[^pcmarket]: More recently, the same thing happened to the app store and the android market.

+[^devartists]:
+    It's easier to develop a game today because:

+    - there's been huge productivity improvements, partly because of Moore's law (we can get away with being sloppy most of the time), partly because there's a lot of libraries available which remove the tedium of developing a game engine.
+    - a lot of indie developers are hobbyists, so they don't get paid for working on the game.

-[^devartists]: Just like a lot of web development now involves adding features to wordpress, I think a lot of the programming in games in the coming years will be about adding features to Unity/UDK/your favorite engine.
-This is good news for artists and generalists, but not so much for devs.
+    Just like a lot of web development now involves adding features to wordpress, I think a lot of the programming in games in the coming years will be about adding features to Unity/UDK/your favorite engine.
+This is good news for artists and generalists, but not so much for engine devs.

+[^skus]:
 [^barn]: They also have an incentive to not accept games into the store too quickly, otherwise we would see a terrible drop in the prices of games.